RIKEN-RCCS/lens3/doc/user-guide.md

 ### No Bucket Operations

 Lens3 does not accept any bucket operations: creation, deletion, and listing.
-Buckets can only be managed via Wui.
+Buckets can only be managed via Api.
 Specifically, a bucket creation request will fail because the request (applying to the root path) is not forwarded to a MinIO instance.
 A bucket deletion will succeed, but it makes the states of Lens3 and a MinIO instance